Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - No medical exam policies.
 If you’re a high-risk applicant or just want to opt-out of taking a medical exam, Aflac has plenty of guaranteed issue policies to choose from.

 - Speedy payouts.
-If you’re filing a covered claim via Aflacs smartclaim process, you’re likely to receive a quick payout — in some cases, only 24 hours.
+If you’re filing a covered claim via Aflacs smartclaim process, you’re likely to receive a quick payout, typically within an average of 2 days.

 - Fortune 500 company.
 Being a fortune 500 company signals financial strength, and the ability to pay out claims.